Hello everyone, so I'm really not good with everything related to internet etc that's why I need your help

 Name, make and model number of the DeviceBeyonWiz T3 PVR ~ Popcorn A-500 ~ Samsung ES8000 65" LED TV ~ Windows 7 64bit ~ Yamaha RX-A1070 ~ QnapTS851-4G

 and the device is an Advisen IP camera (who work only with 2,4 Ghz)

-I installed the required Advisen app on my ipad to make the camera work but when I'm going to conclude the configuration, it show "not compatible with 5 Ghz" and I can do nothing
+I installed the required Advisen app on my tablet to make the camera work but when I'm going to conclude the configuration, it show "not compatible with 5 Ghz" and I can do nothing with the cam.

 Here is what I have when I changed the 5 Ghz into 2,4 Ghz (this is the livebox settings)

 Last edited by WazaKrash; 21st Jan 2020 at 01:35.

 Well... i can only guess due French language but - seem your router (or rather access point) on 5GHz support only a and n mode - this uncommon nowadays and perhaps reason why you can't use 5GHz on your device - i assume your device use ac mode and may not support AP with only a+n mode.

 To reduce length of thread - please consider to buy something more modern.
 Disable wifi in your router and try to connect new AP trough wire - if your router is provided by your ISP then try to set bridge mode without activating wifi.
 Another option is using wifi extender capable to work in AP mode.

 Your livebox is really old and it may be primary source of your problems.

 btw due of security WPS should be disabled.